In this article

 Once a referral has been received by the Children’s Services department of the local authority there will be a meeting to discuss what the next steps will be in response.

-The details of those steps will be outlined in more detail in the next unit but in summary they will be one of the following:
+The details of those steps will be one of the following:

 - The child is identified as not being in need and no further action will be taken apart from perhaps to offer support and guidance to the family.